ArtS/arts.github.com/_posts/2016-03-01-how-to-validate-a-textfield-for-only-printable-characters-in-aspnet-mvc.md

 type: post
 published: true
 ---
-Let’s dive right in, plain and simple: for some reason, you need to filter out all non-printable and non-ASCII characters from a text input field on a form.
-Maybe the data you’re capturing needs to travel to far reaches of the known universe, to a remote ancient banking backend system that runs on COBOL and mainframes (fueled by the energy of a dying brown dwarf).
+Let’s dive right in, plain and simple: for some reason, you need to make sure that user does not enter any non-printable characters into a text input field on a form.
+Maybe the data needs to travel to far reaches of the known universe, to a remote ancient banking backend system that runs on COBOL and mainframes (fueled by the energy of a dying brown dwarf).
 Or maybe the column in the database where this data is going to end up has never heard of Unicode.
 Or maybe that’s just one of those unexplainable, irrational so-called “business rules”, that some aspiring manager somewhere up in the ranks decided to implement.

 ##Good old friend, Regular Expression
 ASP.NET MVC comes with a plenty of inbuilt validators, and `RegularExpression` is one of them.
 I